-You'll need to open a seperate bank account for the direct payments.
-This must be kept seperate from your personal bank account and you must provide bank statements to us when we ask for them.
+- You'll need to open a separate bank account for the direct payments.
+This must be kept separate from your personal bank account and you must provide bank statements to us when we ask for them.

 Who can get direct payments